ISISComputingGroup/ibex_developers_manual/Deployment-on-an-Instrument-Control-PC.md

 - Make sure these [tests are performed](client-release-tests), these are items we have missed in the past.

+## Extra step for machines with no LabVIEW modules directory ##

+On most instruments there will be a c:\labview modules directory containing sample environment plus DAE programs.
+If you are installing EPICS on a non-instrument and need to start the DAE in simulation mode, then you needs to

+    cd c:\Instrument\Apps\EPICS
+    create_icp_binaries

+## Register DAE ##

+Register the isisicp.exe program (either in c:\labview modules\dae\... or ICP_Binaries\...) as per developer setup instructions

 ## Start the Instrument

 To start the instrument, open a command prompt and type the following: